Yunlongs/Goshawk/README.md

 ## Ⅱ.B Run the full phases of Goshawk to analyze a target project.
->note: For large project, like linux kernel, you should guarantee that there is at less 300GB ROM on you hard disk.
+>note: For large project, like linux kernel, you should guarantee that there is at least 300GB ROM on you hard disk.

  Currently, you only need one command to analyze a project by Goshawk: